liatrio/ootb-backstage-gitlab/docs/backstage-implementation-playbook.md

 This playbook provides a structured approach to implementing Backstage as the Internal Developer Portal (IDP).
 It follows a walk-crawl-run methodology to help you progressively build and enhance the Backstage instance.

+If at any point you have questions, need clarification, or want to contribute back to the Backstage playbook, please reach out to the [Backstage foundations channel in Slack](https://liatrio.slack.com/archives/C05MA4MMD71).
+No Backstage question is too small, too big, too basic, too advanced; we ALL will struggled with something in Backstage eventually.
+Definitely don't sit on troubleshooting for too long before doing a sanity check with someone 🆘.

 ## Introduction

 [Backstage](https://backstage.io) is an open platform for building developer portals, created by Spotify and now part of the CNCF.
 It provides a unified interface for all your infrastructure tooling, services, and documentation.